arvindh07/namaste-react/Doink/Epi 8 - Lets get classy.md

     - parentDidMount

 ***
-1. React is doing faster DOM manipulation is bcoz of this batching up render process.
+1. React is doing faster DOM manipulation is bcoz of this batching up commit process.
 React efficiently batches up the commit phase bcoz DOM manipulation is one of the costliest operation🔥 so it executes it in one go🚀